ballerkobe808/invest/README - 2 FUNDING.md

 ### Tips

 Get as much funding as you can when possible.
 Its easier to take out 100k from the start, versus going for 20k, 20k, 40k, 20k in succession.
 Cool story of borrowing money from your friend using both methods.

+### Notes

+You can certainly do 20% down rather than 25%.
+The reason for the 25% down payment requirement on this property was the fact that it had 4 units.
+1 to 2 unit properties require 20% down
+3 to 4 unit properties will require 25% down payment

+### LOCs

+Personal LOCs

+FHB - 25k max, 4.99% APY first year
+BOH - 30k max, 6-14% variable rate - following NY times